View Packages

 Mastering the Kogarah Driving Test Route

 If you are testing at the Kogarah centre, you must know the local layout.
-The Kogarah route often weaves through residential streets near Warialda Street.
+The Kogarah driving test route often weaves through residential streets near Warialda Street.
 Expect tight turns, parked cars, and quick decision points.

 Navigating Local Hazards